Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Data generation, collection, and evaluation

-where $\tilde{E}(k)$ and $E(k)$ are the PSDs for the reconstruction and ground truth spectra respectively, given by Eq. \ref{eq:psd_def}.
+where $\tilde{E}(k)$ and $E(k)$ are the \rjo{ PSDs }{1D spectra} for the reconstruction and ground truth \rjo{ spectra }{data,} respectively, \rjo{ given }{computed} by Eq.~\eqref{eq:psd_def}.
 In the discrete implementation we use Simpson’s rule on the FFT wavenumber bins $k_i$ with weights $w_i$, and the PSDE thus becomes

 where $i_c$ is the index for the wavenumber bin $k_c$.